 Robust Demand for Debt Capital.
-Private equity firms raised record amounts of equity commitments from 2006 to 2008, far in excess of the amount of equity they subsequently invested from this capital raised.
+Private equity firms raised record amounts of equity commitments in 2006-2008, far in excess of the amount of equity they subsequently invested from this capital raised.
 We expect the large amount of unfunded buyout commitments will drive demand for leveraged buyouts over the next several years, which should, in turn, create leveraged lending opportunities for us.
 In addition, we believe there is a large pool of uninvested private equity capital available to acquire or recapitalize middle-market companies.
-According to Pitchbook, from 2006 to May 2012 there was approximately \$432 billion of uninvested capital raised by private equity funds from U.S. investors.
+According to Pitchbook, from 2003 to 2010 there was approximately \$485 billion of uninvested capital raised by private equity funds from U.S. investors.
 We expect that private equity firms will be active investors in middle-market companies and that these private equity firms will seek to supplement their investments with senior secured and junior debt and equity co-investments from other sources, such as us.
-Although not our primary deal source, private equity firms are one of the many origination channels through which we may source our new loan originations.
+Although not our primary deal source, private equity firms are one of the many origination channels through which we source our new loan originations.

 We also believe the debt associated with a large number of middle-market leveraged mergers and acquisitions completed from 2005 to 2008 will start to come due in the near term.
 Accordingly, we believe that new financing opportunities will increase as many leveraged companies seek to refinance in the near term.
-According to Thomson Reuters, cumulative middle-market loan maturities are expected to increase dramatically in the near and medium term, to \$89 billion by 2013 and well over \$100 billion by 2014.
+According to the S&P/LSTA Leveraged Loan Index, the rate of middle-market debt maturities is expected to peak in 2013 and 2014 at an annual rate of \$2.0 billion and \$3.5 billion before beginning to recede.
 When combined with the decreased availability of debt financing for middle-market companies described above, these factors should increase lending opportunities for us.
-The following charts illustrate the estimated refinance activity expected through 2017 and the estimated U.S. private equity "overhang."
+The following charts illustrate the estimated refinance and mergers and acquisitions activity expected through 2014 and the estimated U.S. private equity "overhang."